A first-order method for nonconvex-nonconcave minimax problems under a local Kurdyka-Lojasiewicz condition

-The above observation motivates us to relax the global KL assumption on the inner maximization problem of~\eqref{intro_problem} that is imposed in the existing literature.
-Specifically, we assume that for each fixed outer variable $x \in \dom\,p$, the KL condition holds only on a level set of the inner variable $y$, where this level set may depend on $x$, and its size may vary accordingly (see Assumption \ref{ass:Lip_Smo_KL}(iii) for details).
+However, requiring the KL property to hold globally is often too restrictive in practice, which limits the applicability of the proposed methods.
+To address this limitation, we relax the global KL assumption on the inner maximization problem of~\eqref{intro_problem} that is imposed in the existing literature.
+Specifically, we assume that for each fixed outer variable $x \in \dom\,p$, the KL condition holds only on a level set of the inner variable $y$.
+Moreover, this level set may depend on $x$, and its size may vary accordingly (see Assumption \ref{ass:Lip_Smo_KL}(iii) for details).
 This weaker assumption accommodates a broader range of practical scenarios but also introduces new analytical challenges.
 In particular, as an optimization algorithm progresses toward a stationary point of~\eqref{intro_problem}, the region over which the KL condition is valid may shrink, resulting in a more intricate and potentially ill-conditioned landscape.
 Moreover, we consider more general functions $p$ and $q$, beyond the indicator functions of simple convex compact sets considered in prior works \cite{li2025nonsmooth, zheng2025doubly, zheng2023universal}, thereby further broadening the class of minimax problems under consideration.